jimmycabuy/jimmycabuy/README.md

 ## 👨🏽‍💻 About me

-Driven by a perfectionistic nature and a meticulous attention to detail, I am a passionate web developer with a love for web design.
-Currently, I contribute my skills as a front-end developer at [Decathlon
+I'm a dedicated web developer with a strong attention to detail and a passion for web design.
+Currently, I'm working as a front-end developer at [Decathlon
 Belgium](https://www.decathlon.be/fr/).

 ## 🎯 Skills